uraimo/buildSwiftOnARM/README.md

 Additional steps could be required in some cases [check the latest ARM posts on my blog for additional info](https://www.uraimo.com/category/raspberry/).

 To build a different release than the one currently configured in the script, open `checkoutRelease.sh` and `build.sh` and modify the variables on top, with the branch name for the release and the release name for the tgz respectively.

+### Setup your own build infrastructure

+If you need to replicate a setup like the one I use to build all the Swift binaries you can find above, using only a single Raspberry Pi 4 or a similar board ARMv7 board as build machine, check out [buildSwiftOnARMInfra](https://github.com/uraimo/buildSwiftOnARMInfra) with its docker containers.

 ## GitHub CI on ARM